 - any permanent exclusion, including when a suspension is followed by a decision to permanently exclude a student.
-Note - the Director of Education will have already recognise any decisions to permanently exclude. - any suspension or permanent exclusion which would result in the student being suspended or permanently excluded for a total of more than 5 school days (or more than 10 lunchtimes) in a term - any suspension or permanent exclusion which would result in the student missing a National Curriculum test or public exam
+Note the Director of Education will have already recognized any decisions to permanently exclude. - any suspension or permanent exclusion which would result in the student missing a National Curriculum test or public exam.